-c) Share Appreciation Rights Plan ("SAR Plan")
+(d) Share Appreciation Rights Plan ("SAR Plan")

 The SAR Plan is a long-term incentive plan which is option-based.
 SARs are awarded to eligible Named Executive Officers to provide additional long-term incentives and reinforce the connection between remuneration and growth in Shareholder value.
-Currently, all Named Executive Officers participate in the TSR Plan (not the SAR Plan).
+Currently, all Named Executive Officers receive an annual long term incentive grant only from the TSR Plan (not the SAR Plan).

-Under the SAR Plan, SARs can be exercised for a cash payment equal to the number of rights exercised multiplied by the increase in Fair Market Value of the Company's Shares between the time of the grant and the time of exercise.
+Under the SAR Plan, SARs can be exercised for a cash payment equal to the number of rights exercised multiplied by the increase in Fair Market Value of the Shares between the time of the grant and the time of exercise.
 The SAR grant expires on the earlier of 10 years after the date of the grant, 30 days after termination other than retirement, or one year after death.
 SARs may be exercised, subject to the following vesting provisions.